wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 #### Smishing

-Smishing uses text messaging to try and exploit people.
-The messages contain links which lead to fraudulent sites that imitate legitimate sites.
-Although these links are often used to extract money from users, they can also entice people to download files which can then run ransomware and lead to an attack.
+Smishing uses text messaging to try to exploit people.
+The messages contain links that lead to fraudulent sites that imitate legitimate sites.
+Although these links are often used to extract money from users, they can also entice people to download files, which can then run ransomware and lead to an attack.

 **Example**: Texts pretending to be from rogue companies, claiming that they’ve tried to deliver a parcel and demanding a payment to redeliver it.
 Simple tricks like this are easy to fall prey to if you genuinely are expecting a parcel and could have missed the delivery.